Find your Foundation, Discover your Potential

 IFC can recruit members at any point during the year, but focuses on hosting recruitment events and offering invitations to membership in the first few weeks of each semester.
 In the fall, recruitment starts Sunday before classes.
 Spring semester recruitment usually takes place during week two or three of the spring semester.

-- Email DAN HILLENMEYER, IFC Vice President of Recruitment at firstname.lastname@example.org to learn more!
+- Email JOE McGINNIS, IFC Vice President of Recruitment at firstname.lastname@example.org to learn more!

-- Email TAYLOR THOMPSON, Panhellenic Recruitment Director at email@example.com to learn more!
+- Email CASEY BIRGE, Panhellenic Recruitment Director at email@example.com to learn more!

 - GPA Requirements: Each of the organizations within the Panhellenic Association has a minimum GPA for their recruitment process.
 Please see below for each chapter's requirements: